Chandan9898Kumar/maching_coding/src/ResumeReadme/README.md

 **Global Execution Context (GEC) :**
 GEC is the default context created when JavaScript code starts running.
 It represents the global scope.
 Only one GEC exists per JavaScript program

 # Question 8.
 How a web page is rendered in browser?
+OR Critical Rendering Path

+`The Critical Rendering Path (CRP) is the sequence of steps the browser takes to convert HTML, CSS, and JavaScript into pixels on the screen.
+Understanding and optimizing the CRP is crucial for improving website performance and user experience.`

 In each HTTP request that browser makes for an HTML page, the server returns the data into bytes, these bytes are then converted to Characters, Tokens, Nodes, and finally DOM (Document Object Model).